Cerebral Palsy Prevention

 There is no cure for cerebral palsy.
 However, expectant mothers can reduce the risk to themselves and their unborn child by understanding which health factors are associated with the condition.

 Poor maternal nutrition and exposure to toxins such as methylmercury can significantly increase the risk of cerebral palsy.
-Physical injury caused by use of delivery tools such as the forceps, as well as poor practices such as rushing a delivery, can also lead cerebral palsy.
+Physical injury caused by the use of delivery tools such as forceps, as well as poor practices such as rushing a delivery, can also lead to cerebral palsy.

-Expectant mothers and their families should identify potential risks so they can mitigate them early on.
+Expectant mothers and their families should identify potential risks early on so they can mitigate them.
 You can protect your child’s future by working to ensure quality health care and the prevention of medical negligence.

 That said, we understand that some things are out of your control as a new parent.
 If your child was diagnosed with cerebral palsy or another birth injury as a result of medical malpractice, you may be eligible for financial compensation.
 You do not have to fight this battle alone if your child suffered a physical injury at birth.